By Eric Vandenbroeck and co-workers

 altar.
 Finally, having asked permission to do so with an invocation, he opens

 the crucible.
-In the Taiqing methods, the crucible is
+In the Taiqing methods, the crucible is typically formed by two

-typically formed by two superposed - vessels made of red clay (chishi zhi) and joined by their
+superposed - vessels made of red clay (chishi zhi) and joined by their mouths.

-crucible" (liangfu) or an "upper and lower
+(liangfu) or an "upper and lower earthenware crucible" (shangxia

 The elixirs had to be